-- (1) Screening visit and consent up to one month before MRI - (2) Pre-chemotherapy cardiac MRI up to 4 weeks before the first dose of anthracycline. - (3) Blood sample scheduled for approximately 3 weeks after the final dose of anthracycline in participants receiving only 4 cycles anthracycline, scheduled to fit with a radiotherapy visit if applicable
+- () The weeks indicated are to be considered as a guide only, the exact time between chemotherapy cycles will be decided by the treating oncology team. - (1) Screening visit and consent up to one month before MRI - (2) Pre-chemotherapy cardiac MRI up to 4 weeks before the first dose of anthracycline.

-- (4) Post-anthracycline visits scheduled at 2, 4 and 6 months +/- 2 weeks - (5) EQ-5D5L, quality of life questions and health economics analysis completed during a clinic visit.
+- (3) Blood sample scheduled for approximately 3 weeks after the final dose of anthracycline in participants receiving only 3 or 4 cycles anthracycline, scheduled to fit with a radiotherapy visit if applicable - (4) Post-anthracycline visits scheduled at 2, 4 and 6 months +/- 2 weeks - (5) EQ-5D5L, quality of life questions and health economics analysis completed during a clinic visit.
 If absolutely necessary, sites can post questionnaires to participants for completion at home. - (6) Routine bloods are taken up to a week before each cycle.
-Research team to request addition of hs-cTnl test. cTnl measurement is entered in the eCRF before/during participants chemotherapy visit - (7) Participants will be asked about AEs and SAEs at every visit with a research nurse - (8) A participant is randomised when the cTnl concentration reaches the threshold set for that cycle - (9) Participants randomised to the treatment arm will have IMP dispensed during the chemotherapy visit or as soon as possible afterwards. - (10) IMP titration follows the schedule set out in the protocol and will be administered by the research nurse.
+Research team to request addition of hs-cTnl test. cTnl measurement is entered in the eCRF before/during participants chemotherapy visit - (7) Participants will be asked about AEs and SAEs at every visit with a research nurse - (8) A participant is randomised when the cTnI concentration reaches the threshold set for that cycle - (9) Participants randomised to the treatment arm will have IMP dispensed during the chemotherapy visit or as soon as possible afterwards. - (10) IMP titration follows the schedule set out in the protocol and will be administered by the research nurse.
 Up-titration of IMP will be ≥3-5 days after dispensing and again ≥6-8 days after dispensing. - (11) Any participant randomised to the treatment arm will have renal function tests performed from randomisation until 1 week after the last dose titration.
 During dose titration renal function will be checked at least once per week. - (12) Measured routinely before every dose of anthracycline chemotherapy.
 Randomised participants will additionally have renal function measured 2, 4 & 6 months post chemotherapy - (13) BP and pulse only measured, for all participants at screening visit - (14) Only participants randomised to the treatment arm will have drug compliance measured using participants diaries

 Case report forms will be completed by the research nurse (or delegate) at each treatment cycle.
-Participant questionnaires recording NHS resource use and the EuroQoL EQ-5D-5L questionnaire will be administered at 0, 9, 18.
-32 and 40 weeks.
+Participant questionnaires recording NHS resource use and the EuroQoL EQ-5D-5L questionnaire will be administered approximately every 8 weeks.
 Participant participation in the study will be completed at the final MRI scan.

-7.2.3 Cardiac MRI scan before anthracycline therapy
+7.2.4 Cardiac MRI scan before anthracycline therapy